 He is a moderator for the American College and has been teaching classes in the areas of financial, insurance, and retirement planning since 1993.
 He has been a featured speaker in the areas of financial, estate, and retirement forums in four continents.
 He is a founding member of the Indus Entrepreneur, a volunteer organization with over 15,000 members that empowers leaders to excel.
 He has helped raise thousands of dollars for various charitable organizations.
 His philosophy of "karma" has helped thousands of people network and helped those that have been less fortunate.
 To this extent, he is the Chief Instigator and Strategist and is on the board of a knowledge collaboration and mentoring solutions company that is helping change the world.

-Karen Kearney, Managing Director of Global Business Services, Stanford University
+Karen Kearney, Lead Treasurer and Managing Director of Global Business Services, Stanford University

-Karen Kearney is currently serving as Managing Director of Global Business Services at Stanford University—a new function at the university—providing operating and compliance support for Stanford's global activities.
+Karen Kearney is currently serving as lead Treasurer and Managing Director of Global Business Services at Stanford University—a new function at the university—providing operating and compliance support for Stanford's global activities.
 Kearney has been associated with Stanford for over 20 years in various financial roles.
 Her professional career has been focused in the non-profit sector.
 She previously served as the CFO at the San Francisco Museum of Modern Art and has consulted with a range of San Francisco Bay-area non-profits.
 She undertook chartered accountant articles at PwC, London, and obtained her bachelor's and master's degrees at Cambridge University.
 She grew up in the Cape wine country (Groot Drakenstein) and attended school at Herschel in Cape Town.

 Jeffrey Klein, CEO & Deputy CIO, Aptitude Investment Managment